prasannavl/WinApi/README.md

 - Provide fully documented API (both from headers and MSDN, where-ever applicable) in the releases.
 Everything should be `IntelliSense capable`.
 No MSDN round-trips, while doing low level programming with CLR.

-### WinApi.Windows

-- Ultra-light weight, extremely simple and tiny wrappers that can be used to create, manipulate or use windows extensively.
-- `Zero GC allocations` on during window messages, and event loop cycles.
-- `Fundamental concepts similar to ATL/WTL`, but in a C# idiomatic way.
-- NativeWindow class is a very thin Window class that processes no messages, and provides no extra functionality.
-Great for using with custom GUI toolkits, DirectX, OpenGL games.
-- NativeWindow can also be extended to work with any subclasses like Button, ComboBox, etc, with the same principles.
-- A GUI wrapper for Win32 that `can work with CoreCLR`.
-- Can be wrapped over any existing windows, just by using the handle.
-- Strict `pay-only-for-what-you-use model`.
-- Several different event loops depending on the need (For example, `RealtimeEventLoop` for games while the simple `EventLoop` is ideal for normal applications).

 ### Notes